-Publication 850 (EN/SP) (05/2011), English- Spanish Glossary of Tax Words and Phrases
+Publication 850 (EN-SP) (08/2018), English- Spanish Glossary of Tax Words and Phrases

-Used in Publications Issued by the Internal Revenue Service
+Used in Publications Issued by the IRS

 This glossary is developed by the Tax Forms and Publications Division of the Internal Revenue Service (IRS).
 Its purpose is to establish high standards for the quality of language usage, to promote uniformity in language usage, and to minimize the risk of misinterpretation of

 Any issuance containing language consistent with this glossary should be reasonably satisfactory for purposes of general guidance regarding the rights and obligations of taxpayers.